Lead image for Content Types And Deliverables: What Are They?

 Defining what content type a specific article will be—and what deliverables clients can expect to receive as a result—is a key component of this process.

-In this article, we’ll break down the content types and deliverables we currently use at Draft.dev and—importantly—why we use them.
+In this article, I’ll break down some of the types of technical content and deliverables we currently offer at Draft.dev and why we use them.

 Content Types

-If an article is supposed to be a tutorial, it should include clear, step-by-step instructions for the reader.
-If the reader can replicate what was done purely from the provided instructions, your article has done its job.
+If an article is supposed to be a tutorial, it will include clear, step-by-step instructions for the reader.
+If the reader can replicate what was done purely from the provided instructions, this article has done its job.

 Deliverables